oceanprotocol/market/content/pages/privacy/en.md

 If you published a data asset, please note that you can modify your provided metadata (like the author&#39;s name) at any time by conducting the following steps.

-- Visit your published asset on Ocean Market ([market.oceanprotocol.com](https://market.oceanprotocol.com)).
+- Visit your published asset on OpenLava ([market.oceanprotocol.com](https://market.oceanprotocol.com)).
 - Validate your identity with your private key.
 - Click &quot;EDIT METADATA&quot; and make your changes.
 - Save your changes by clicking &quot;SUBMIT&quot;.
 - Confirm the changes with your private key.

 Please note that you have to pay gas fees for the confirmation of the changes (as a new transaction is issued).
-After alteration, the previous version of your data asset metadata will no longer be visible on Ocean Market.
+After alteration, the previous version of your data asset metadata will no longer be visible on OpenLava.
 Also, you can change the content of your data asset at any time.

 ## 7.3 Right to erasure (Art.
 17 GDPR)

 You have the right to obtain without undue delay the erasure of personal data about you, where the defined legal grounds in Art.
 17 GDPR apply.

 If you published a data asset, you could overwrite your provided author name with a placeholder by conducting the steps listed in chapter 7.2.
-If you want to disable displaying your data asset on Ocean Market, please read chapter 7.4.
+If you want to disable displaying your data asset on OpenLava, please read chapter 7.4.

 Note that it is not possible to erase the blockchain&#39;s transaction history due to technical reasons.
 But the current network state will no longer hold the former metadata.